mdlacasse/Owl/README.md

 flat or follow a *smile* curve which is also adjustable through two simple parameters.

 Available rates are from 1928 to last year and can be used to test historical performance.
-Fixed rates can also be provided, as well as stochastic rates, which are generated using the statistical characteristics (means and covariance matrix) of a selected historical year range.
+Fixed rates can also be provided, as well as histochastic rates, which are generated using the statistical characteristics (means and covariance matrix) of a selected historical year range.
+Pure stochastic rates can also be generated if the user provides means, volatility, and optionally covariance of the return rates.
 Extending the capabilities to Monte Carlo simulations should therefore be straightforward.
 Average rates over a data period can also be chosen.

 Basic input parameters are given through function calls while optional additional time series can be read from